TGunaSree/Sentiment_Analysis/README.md

 Sentiment Analysis for Restaurant Review Data
 Overview

 This project performs sentiment analysis on restaurant review data.
-The goal is to classify customer reviews as positive, negative, or neutral, providing actionable insights for restaurant owners and helping potential customers make informed decisions.
+The goal is to classify customer reviews as positive, negative.

 Features
 Preprocessing of raw restaurant review text